dsmsuite/dsmsuite.github.io/_pages/about.md

 ---
 layout: page
-title: About
+title: About title
-subtitle: Project Goals
+subtitle: About subtitle
-desc: About.
+desc: About description
 permalink: /about/
 ---

+# About header

 <div class="pretty-links">

 <div class="lead lead-about">Lead about
 </div>

-My motivation
+Some about text

 ---

-My motivation
+More about text

 Som
 </div>